-If Jefferies exercises its option to purchase additional shares of common stock in this offering in full at the public offering price of \$ per share, the as adjusted net tangible book value per share after this offering would be \$ per share, and the dilution in net tangible book value per share to new investors purchasing common stock in this offering would be \$ per share.
+If the underwriters exercise their option to purchase additional shares of common stock in this offering in full at the public offering price of \$2.50 per share, the as adjusted net tangible book value per share after this offering would be \$1.46 per share, and the dilution in net tangible book value per share to new investors purchasing common stock in this offering would be \$1.04 per share.

-If holders of pre-funded warrants exercise the pre-funded warrants in full, the as adjusted net tangible book value per share of common stock after giving effect to this offering (but not the exercise of Jefferies' option to purchase additional shares) would be \$ per share, and the dilution in net tangible book value per share to investors purchasing common stock in this offering would be \$ per share.
+If holders of pre-funded warrants exercise the pre-funded warrants in full, the as adjusted net tangible book value per share of common stock after giving effect to this offering (but not the exercise of the underwriters' option to purchase additional shares) would be \$1.26 per share, and the dilution in net tangible book value per share to investors purchasing common stock in this offering would be \$1.24 per share.